ietf-wg-cellar/ebml-specification/specification.markdown

 # Element ID

-The `Element ID` MUST be encoded as a `Variable Size Integer`.
+The `Element ID` is encoded as a `Variable Size Integer`.
 By default, `Element IDs` are encoded in lengths from one octet to four octets, although `Element IDs` of greater lengths are used if the octet length of the longest `Element ID` of the `EBML Document` is declared in the `EBMLMaxIDLength Element` of the `EBML Header` (see [the section on the `EBMLMaxIDLength Element`](#ebmlmaxidlength-element)).
 The `VINT_DATA` component of the `Element ID` MUST NOT be either defined or written as either all zero values or all one values.
 Any `Element ID` with the `VINT_DATA` component set as all zero values or all one values MUST be ignored and MUST NOT be considered an error in the `EBML Document`.
 The `VINT_DATA` component of the `Element ID` MUST be encoded at the shortest valid length.
 For example, an `Element ID` with binary encoding of `1011 1111` is valid, whereas an `Element ID` with binary encoding of `0100 0000 0011 1111` stores a semantically equal `VINT_DATA` but is invalid because a shorter `VINT` encoding is possible.
 Additionally, an `Element ID` with binary encoding of `1111 1111` is invalid since the `VINT_DATA` section is set to all one values, whereas an `Element ID` with binary encoding of `0100 0000 0111 1111` stores a semantically equal `VINT_DATA` and is the shortest possible `VINT` encoding.

 The following table details these specific examples further: